 OK, so how to order food in Rome, if we cannot get those “Italian” dishes we know?
 Velavevodetto shows a good example as they've got almost all the traditional dishes, in a pretty professional way!

 Spaghetti with meatballs / Fettuccine Bolognese style

 In Rome, one of the most traditional pasta dish is Bucatini all’Amatriciana.
 In Italian, “Buco” means hole.
-So, naturally, we can imagine Bucatino is a pasta with a hole – let’s say like a tube.
-It is said, this shape is easier to cook in the boiling process, and also easier to grab more sauce when you eat.
+So, we imagine Bucatino is a pasta with a hole – let’s say like a tube.
+It is said, this shape is easier to cook and to grab more sauce.

 Fettuccine Alfredo Style

-Another non-egg “cousin” is Gricia, which is an ancient Roman dish with a long history back to 400 AC.
+Another non-egg “cousin” is Gricia, which is an ancient Roman dish since 400 AC.
 The main ingredients are guanciale (cured pork cheek), pecorino cheese and black pepper.
 You can find also in Velavevodetto.